AGuyNamedJens/FactorioChatBot/README.md

 `sudo apt -y install nodejs`

-To verify node is installed run `node -v` in a terminal. the node version should be returned
+To verify node is installed run `node -v` in a terminal.

-Download or clone this github repo to your VPS / Computer or wherever the factorio server is hosted at
+Now, clone this github repo to your VPS.

 ### Cloning using the terminal
 `sudo apt install git -y` to install git